Mental Health

 • Perfectionism that never feels satisfied

-• A harsh inner critic that always whispers ‘not enough’
+• A harsh inner critic that always has something mean to say

 • Using work, productivity, food, phones, or substances to numb and distract